 |

-This again would provide a nice place to stay - although it is quite late in this section from Hebden Bridge to Gargrave - but all the same, I didn't see anywhere to stay here.
-The previous village of Cowling is probably the better alternative if you want to break up this section further along from Ponden Reservoir.
+This again would provide a nice place to stay - but all the same, I didn't see anywhere to stay here.
+And the previous village of Cowling is probably the better alternative if you want to break up this section further along from Ponden Reservoir.
+From here there is also a sort-of-close rail link at Conoley.

 |